MPhil in Political Thought and Intellectual History

 At a glance

-Students also produce two 5,000-6,000-word essays, two in Michaelmas term and another in Lent term; each essay is worth 25% of the final degree grade.
+Students also produce two 5,000-6,000-word essays, the first in Michaelmas term and the second in Lent term; each essay is worth 25% of the final degree grade.

 All students admitted to the MPhil in Political Thought and Intellectual History will be assigned a supervisor to work with them throughout the course, but crucially on the dissertation.
 Students will meet regularly with their supervisor throughout the course.